COMP2021-OOP-Group1/A-Command-Line-Based-Interpreter-for-Simple-Programs/README.md

-# COMP2021 Group Project - A hk.edu.polyu.comp.comp2021.simple.model.Command-Line-Based Interpreter for Simple Programs
+# COMP2021 Group Project - A Command-Line-Based Interpreter for Simple Programs

-**A hk.edu.polyu.comp.comp2021.simple.model.Command-Line-Based Interpreter for Simple Programs**
+**A Command-Line-Based Interpreter for Simple Programs**

 ## What We Make: